erichunzeker/python-scheduler/README.md

  ## TODO

- * add a home link
- * add a cancel button
  * If no appointments are scheduled for a stylist, a message should be displayed informing the Owner of this explicitly.